 Senior secured bank loan funds - Our investment in senior secured bank loan funds includes funds that invest primarily in bank loans and other senior debt instruments.
 The fair values of the investments in this category have been estimated using the net asset value per share of the funds.
 Investments of \$147.1 million are redeemable, in whole or in part, on a monthly basis.
 Currently, we generally have no right to redeem our remaining \$98.6 million investment in bank loan funds in advance of dissolution of the applicable funds.
-Instead, the nature of these investments is that distributions are received by us in connection with the liquidation of the underlying assets of the applicable fund.
-If these investments were held, it is estimated that the majority of the underlying assets of the funds would liquidate over 6 to 8 years.
-It is our understanding that the management of the senior secured bank loan funds which currently cannot generally be redeemed is planning to restructure these investments during 2010, in such a way that we may have the option to transfer our investment to a fund structure which we would liquidate in the near term, although we cannot assure you this restructuring will be consummated.
+Instead, the nature of these investments is that distributions are received by us in connection with the liquidation of the underlying assets of the senior secured bank loan funds which currently cannot generally be redeemed is planning to restructure these investments during 2010, in such a way that we may have the option to transfer our investment to a fund structure which we would liquidate in the near term, although we cannot assure you this restructuring will be consummated.